How the Harry and Meghan royal racism row unfolded

 At the time, he pleaded with the press and public to stop the “wave of abuse and harassment" that had been directed at his girlfriend.

-The statement further highlighted Harry’s distaste for the media’s interest in his public life.
+The statement further highlighted Harry’s distaste for the media’s interest in his private life.

 Harry’s press secretary accused the media of introducing “racial overtones” into comment pieces on his relationship with Markle and claimed that she had been subjected to a “abuse and harassment”.